mcfarljm/fortwrap/README.md

 ## Documentation

-Refer to the html documentation at `docs/manual.html`.
+Refer to the documentation at `docs/manual.md`.
 The `tests` directory provides working examples of most of the main FortWrap features.

 ## Running the tests